Teams Message Action

 General

-Click "Next".
+Click "Next."

 Message to one or more users

-Message to one or more users: Recipient
+Message to one or more users: Recipients

-Static users
+Static Users

-The e-mail addresses of the users must be entered here, as they are also stored in Entra ID (formerly Azure AD) as the Principal User Name.
-The email addresses can be entered comma-separated or semicolon-separated.
-Alternatively, you can also enter one e-mail address per line.
+Enter the users' email addresses here exactly as they are stored in Entra ID (formerly Azure AD) as the "Principal User Name."
+Email addresses can be entered separated by commas or semicolons.
+Alternatively, you can enter one email address per line.

-Users from data field
+User from data field

-User from data group query
+Users from a data group query

 System value

-Click "Next".
+Click "Next."

 Message to one or more users: Content